dotnet/source-build/Documentation/planning/arcade-powered-source-build/incremental-official.md

 ## Leaf first

-The reason to add source-build to leaf official builds first is that they don't require any source-built intermedaite assets.
+The reason to add source-build to leaf official builds first is that they don't require any source-built intermediate assets.
 We can add source-build to their official builds without yet implementing the logic to fetch intermediate assets.
+Once the leaves are added, we can onboard the repos that depend on those leaves and have them restore the necessary source-build intermediate nupkgs.

 It is possible to pick a non-leaf repo, however it needs to get its prerequisites from somewhere.
 It would need to build every repo from source.
 (Depending on something like Microsoft-built NuGet packages defeats the point.)
 See [incremental-official-chunked.md](incremental-official-chunked.md) for an exploration of the idea of building small sets of repos from source at the same
 time: it's a much costlier approach than it may seem.
+We plan not to do this.

-## Consume intermediates in Core-SDK
+## Consume intermediates in dotnet/installer

-After a leaf starts producing source-built intermediates, we should update Core-SDK to consume it.
-This is basically a build cache: when intermediates exist, use them rather than source-building the target repo.
-This lets us prototype the infrastructure to consume source-built prebuilts before we roll it out across multiple repos.
+After the dotnet/source-build-reference-packages (SBRP) leaf starts producing source-built intermediates, we should update dotnet/installer to consume it.
+This way we validate the intermediate nupkg infrastructure and get a chance to move it into dotnet/arcade before we roll it out across multiple repos.

+Note that we only plan to do this partially cached source-build with a single leaf and dependency, SBRP => dotnet/installer.
+We won't repeat the exercise with other intermediate nupkgs that will be incrementally added, because it's not yet feasible at this point in the plan to keep source-build in dotnet/installer up to date with the work being done in 5.0 branches.

 Once it works, intermediate consumption support should be added to the Arcade SDK to allow for rollout.